avanillaslice/TROUBLE/README.md

 	-Check for pieces capturing others...
 		-As long as it's not the activePlayers piece, send to movePiece() -Ahh too much refactoring for minimal gain, I'll make a seperate returnPieces()

+TODO:
+IF DONE LOOP, GO FOR FINAL
+IF ALL FOUR IN FINAL DECLARE WINNER
+REPORTING OF WINNER
+FIX UP CHARACTERS/COLOURS
+REMOVE REDUNDANT CODE
+CLEAR CONSOLE ON REFRESH
+README ON OPERATION